-SQL Server Setup supports edition upgrade among various editions of SQL Server 2017.
+SQL Server Setup supports edition upgrade among various editions of SQL Server.
 For information about supported edition upgrade paths, see Supported Version and Edition Upgrades.
 Before you initiate the edition upgrade of an instance of SQL Server 2017, review the following topics:

-SQL Server in a clustered environment: Running edition upgrade on one of the nodes of SQL Server cluster is sufficient.
-This node can be either active or passive, and the engine does not bring the resources offline during the Edition Upgrade.
+SQL Server on a failover cluster instance: Running edition upgrade on one of the nodes of SQL Server failover cluster instance is sufficient.
+This node can be either active or passive, and the engine does not bring the resources offline during the edition upgrade.
 After the edition upgrade it is required to either restart the SQL Server instance or failover to a different node.

 For local installations, you must run Setup as an administrator.
 If you install SQL Server from a remote share, you must use a domain account that has read permissions on the remote share.